-CHAPTER 18: DURABLE MEDICAL EQUIPMENTSECTION 18.4: PROVIDER REQUIREMENTSPAGE(S) 11
+CHAPTER 18: DURABLE MEDICAL EQUIPMENTSECTION 18.4: PROVIDER REQUIREMENTSPAGE(S) 8

-DME oxygen providers and providers of oxygen-related equipment and services must establish and implement written policies and procedures to ensure all new and used oxygen-related or respiratory equipment, including the internal filters purchased by the provider, are appropriately disinfected, sterilized, serviced, and properly stored according to manufacturer's specifications.

-Prior to renting, delivering, or providing the equipment to any individual beneficiary, all licensure requirements and industry standards, are applicable.
+DME oxygen providers and providers of oxygen-related equipment and services must establish and implement business policies and procedures.
+These written policies and procedures must ensure all new and used oxygen-related or respiratory equipment, including the internal filters purchased by the provider, are appropriately disinfected, sterilized, serviced, and properly stored according to manufacturer's specifications.
+Also applicable are licensure requirements and industry standards, prior to renting, delivering, or providing the equipment to any individual recipient.